vkhitrin/macos-env/README.md

 **Note:** The files in this repo are relevant to my personal workflow!

-Using macOS Big Sur 11 on Laptop
+Using macOS Big Monterey 12 on Laptop

 ## Mackup vs Git